andyluo22/Percolation/README.md

 ![image](https://user-images.githubusercontent.com/68613171/167926535-c4a36f2c-7e29-43bf-abe5-507ebd32bc53.png)

-**Figure 1:**  _To visualize the percolation model above, we can imagine each square constructing the system to be a site.
-Each site is uniformly at random being chosen to be open and if there leads a path where the open top site is connected to one of the open bottom sites, then the system can be determined as a system that percolates_
+**Figure 1:**  _To visualize the percolation model above, we can imagine each square constructing the system to be a site that is either open, letting water to flow through, or closed, ceasing water flow.
+We initially start with a grid fully composed of closed sites.
+Each site is then uniformly at random being chosen to be open.
+If there leads a path where the open top site is connected to one of the open bottom sites, then the system can be determined as a system that percolates_

 ## Significance
+The main challenges of writing a program that can efficiently determine the percolation threshold after running an n-by-n grid through a series of trials comes from creating a Percolation object as well as any instance methods that do not interfere with the immutability of the object itself.
+Thus, the source code ensures immutability of these objects and instance methods.
+Another strategy in solving this problem was to do as much caching as possible when constructing each object.
+By precomputing certain values and caching these values as instances, the time complexity and run time was greatly reduced throughout debugging the program.

 ### Monte Carlo Simulation :bulb: